Glareone/AI-LLM-RAG-best-practices/advanced-topics/Response Quality Metrics.md

 if rouge_1 > 0.8 and rouge_l < 0.4:  # Good content, poor structure
     recommend_structure_improvement()
 ```

-#### BLEU Q&A

-Q&A: BLEU for AI Agents
-❓ Q1: Do I need ground truth to calculate BLEU?
-❗️ A: Yes, absolutely.
-BLEU requires reference text(s) to compare against.
-You cannot calculate BLEU without predetermined "correct" answers.

-❓ Q2: Can I use BLEU for LangGraph AI agent evaluation?
-❗️ A2: Yes, but with important limitations:

 ----
 #### 3. BERTScore - Semantic similarity using contextualized embeddings